 On a high level, you manually create a new device and then place the generated AuthToken to your device

 The main difference from WiFi provisioning is that AuthToken should be manually generated and flashed to the device before it can be used.

-For devices that can connect to the Internet over WiFi, we recommend using WiFi provisioning method which is built-in into Blynk.Apps.
-This method is also called Dynamic Auth Token provisioning.
+For supported devices that can connect to the Internet over WiFi, you can use WiFi provisioning method which is built-in into Blynk.Apps.

 This method is especially beneficial for commercial applications because:

-You don't know upfront to which WiFi network your clients will connect your products to.
+You don't know upfront to which WiFi network your clients will connect your devices to.